LyonsLab/StarBLAST/index.rst

 ----

-starBlast-Docker on Atmosphere Cloud
+StarBLAST-Docker on Atmosphere Cloud
 ------------------------------------

-To deploy starBlast setup on CyVerse Atmosphere cloud, you will need access to `Atmosphere <https://atmo.cyverse.org/application/images>`_.
+To deploy StarBLAST setup on CyVerse Atmosphere cloud, you will need access to `Atmosphere <https://atmo.cyverse.org/application/images>`_.
 Request access to Atmosphere from your `CyVerse user account <https://user.cyverse.org>`_.

 You will need to launch a Master instance that will host sequenceServer and one or more Worker instances as needed to distribute the blast jobs.